w3f/polkadot-wiki/docs/build-protocol-info.md

 The redenomination took effect 72 hours after transfers were enabled, at block 1,248,326, which occurred at approximately 16:50 UTC on 21 Aug 2020.

-Block explorers, wallets, and any component that displays DOT balances should use the symbol "DOT (old)" to differentiate DOT of the original denomination.
-For a period of time after the redenomination occurs, we recommend that you use the symbol "_New DOT_" to clearly indicate that you have made the change.
-After sufficient time has elapsed post-redenomination, you should change "_New DOT_" back to "DOT".
-An example of an explanation would be:

-> “On approximately August 21st at 16:40 UTC (block number 1,248,328), the DOT token underwent a
-> redenomination from its original sale.
-New DOT are 100x smaller than DOT (old).
-Therefore, your
-> DOT balance is 100x higher and the price per DOT is 100x lower.
-The percentage of the DOT you own
-> relative to total supply is unchanged.
-This will not affect the total value of your position.
-See
-> the Polkadot blog post for more information.”

-If you require assistance with redenomination, please contact redenomination@web3.foundation.

 ## Addresses